rfly-openha/documents/4_resources/flight_information.md

 ### 19.Wind Noise
   - ID: 123548
   - Two fault parameters: Wind amplitude disturbance factor (within the range [0,1]) and wind gain level.
+### 20.Without Fault
+  - ID: 123549
+  - No fault parameters, for there is no fault.

 ## 3.Meaning of Fault Injection Commands
 The "FaultInject" function is defined as "FaultInject(param)" in the above section, and the input command format is as follows: